Salt River Pima–Maricopa Indian Community: Business enterprises

-Since the late 20th century, the community has owned and operated two casinos on its land (Talking Stick Resort), both operating under the "Casino Arizona" brand name.
+Since the late 20th century, the community has owned and operated two casinos on its land (Talking Stick Resort), both operating under the Casino Arizona brand name.
 The facilities attract gamblers from the local Phoenix area as well as out-of-state tourists.
-There is also a limited amount of office development, and a major outdoor shopping center called The Scottsdale Pavilions (featuring national retailers), on the portions of tribal land closest to the northern business and financial districts of neighboring Scottsdale.

 In February 2011, the community opened the first Major League Baseball spring training facility on Indian land, Salt River Fields at Talking Stick.
 This 140 acre baseball complex is the spring training home of the Arizona Diamondbacks and Colorado Rockies.
+It is also the home field of several Minor League Baseball teams affiliated with the Diamondbacks and Rockies, including the rookie-level ACL Diamondbacks and ACL Rockies of the Arizona Complex League, and the Salt River Rafters of the Arizona Fall League.

 The community owns and operates the Phoenix Cement Company, which supplies northern Arizona and Phoenix with cement and related products.
 The company's plant, one of only two large cement manufacturers in Arizona, is in Clarkdale.

 The eastern leg of the Loop 101 freeway (Pima freeway) passes through the western edge of the community in a north/south alignment.
 Both sides of the freeway and all four corners of each interchange within the community are in the domain of the community for development purposes.
 The alignment of the freeway across community land was a contentious issue within the community and between the community and local and state transportation officials throughout the 1980s.

 The streets and roads in the community generally follow the same street grid of the surrounding cities in the Phoenix metropolitan area, such as Phoenix, Scottsdale, and Mesa.
 Most are two-lane rural roads and are widened somewhat in certain spots to serve vehicular traffic for the casinos and other business enterprises.

-Language

-The Salt River Pima–Maricopa Indian Community supports the preservation of the Akimel O’odham and Xalchidom Piipaash languages through teaching and learning for everyone within the Community.
-It encourages all community members to preserve the Akimel O’odham and Xalchidom Piipaash languages within their homes (Council Resolution SR-2026-2000).

-Some tribal employees, who work within the community, take language classes so they have a better understanding of the community and people and have a better working relationship with the people they serve.
-Some learners want to learn more about their own culture, pass on language to their children, and know more about who they are.
-Some want to learn so they can understand whether their aunts or parents are talking about them.

-Extreme poverty, school dropout, drug use, and border issues have also claimed attention within the tribe, hindering progress of language revitalization.
-Language activists are looking to reverse the language endangerment in their community but a commitment to the goal is needed for them to continue.